dr-leo/pandaSDMX/doc/walkthrough.rst

     exr_flow = exr_msg.dataflow.EXR

 The :attr:`.DataflowDefinition.structure` attribute refers to the data structure definition (DSD, an instance of :class:`.DataStructureDefinition`).
-As the name implies, this object contains metadata that we can use to explore the structure of data from the 'EXR' flow:
+As the name implies, this object contains metadata that describes the structure of data in the 'EXR' flow:

 .. ipython:: python